viveknathani/viveknathani.github.io/src/static/markdown/blog/grokking-nat-and-packet-mangling-in-linux.md

 Imagine a house full of devices connected to your Wi-Fi network.
 From any device, try finding your public IP by visiting [https://www.whatismyip.com/](https://www.whatismyip.com/).
 The IPv4 address field should be the same for all devices.
 This is the IP provided by your Internet Service Provider (ISP) to your router, which acts as a gateway for your internet.

 So what's happening here?
-If the IPv4 is same, how is the router able to differentiate between the devices?
+If the IPv4 address is the same, how is the router able to differentiate between the devices?
 Why can't we just assign a unique IPv4 address to each device?

 Well, the size of an IPv4 address is 4 bytes or 32 bits.
 Therefore, there can be 2^32 unique IPv4 addresses in the world.
 2^32 = 4,294,967,296. ~4 billion addresses.
-Now, imagine a data center trying to setup a network thousands of servers.
+Now, imagine a data center trying to set up a network of thousands of servers.
 Imagine a household with 5 devices.
-Imagine a corporation with thousands of employees, each having atleast 1 device.
+Imagine a corporation with thousands of employees, each having at least 1 device.
 If we were to assign a unique IPv4 address to each device, we'd run out of addresses pretty quickly.

 Networking class 101 may tell you about IPv6 as well.
-And if you do the math (2^128), IPv6 can support upto 340 undecillion addresses.
+And if you do the math (2^128), IPv6 can support up to 340 undecillion addresses.
 That's a lot of addresses!
-So this should fix the IPv4 problem right?
+So this should fix the IPv4 problem, right?
 Just migrate to IPv6 and call it a day!
 Except - the reality is disappointing.
 For this to happen, every single ISP in the world needs to move to IPv6.
-Every piece of hardware, and software in the world that was written with IPv4 in mind needs to accept IPv6.
-Transitioning requires running IPv4 and IPv6 side by side for a while.
+Every piece of hardware and software in the world that was written with IPv4 in mind needs to accept IPv6.
+Transitioning requires running IPv4 and IPv6 side-by-side for a while.
 Applications need to be updated to support IPv6.
 Bottom line: It's a lot of work.

-So what we do do until then?
-Well, we what if every routing device had a unique, publically visible  IPv4 address and every device inside that network had a private IPv4 address.
-And what the router were to maintain a table mapping like:
+So what do we do until then?
+Well, what if every routing device had a unique, publicly visible  IPv4 address and every device inside that network had a private IPv4 address?
+And what the router was to maintain a table mapping like:

 ```
 ${private_ip}:${private_port} -> ${shared_public_ip}:${public_port}`